Edited by: Kellie Jez

 Well, if you’ve been blacklisted by Amex due to delinquencies and bankruptcies, you should probably kiss your Centurion card dreams goodbye.

-In general, the absolute minimum history you must have with Amex is 1 year, so even if you’re a big spender on Chase or Capital One credit cards, you’ll need to “get your foot in the door” with a card like Amex Platinum card or Amex Business Platinum card.
+In general, the absolute minimum history you must have with Amex is 1 year, so even if you’re a big spender on Chase cards or Capital One credit cards, you’ll need to “get your foot in the door” with a card like Amex Platinum card or Amex Business Platinum card.

 Make at Least $250,000 in Purchases on Your Amex Cards